 This would be disastrous for the cruise lines, who want you to book as soon as possible.
 In fact, some lines refuse to drop prices any lower once the cruise gets within a few weeks of departure.

-Prices Behind Buying a Cruise Earlier Instead of Later
+Comparing Prices of Buying a Cruise Earlier Instead of Later

-The prices below are shown per person for an interior cabin, before taxes and fees.
+The prices below are shown per person for an interior cabin and include taxes and fees.

-Yes, prices for trips can vary but are usually similar whether you book early or not.
-There is another reason to book early, however.
+Yes, prices for trips can vary, which may make you wary to book earlier, only to see a price fall.
 When you book early, you can often get price protection included in your fare.

 How does this work?
 Like airfare, cruise fares can move up and down over time (though not near as drastically).
 If you book a cruise and see the price drop later, you should call the cruise line and request a refund of the difference.

-Many last-minute cruise fares (those sold within 30-45 days from the sail date) have their prices locked.
+Many last-minute cruise fares (those sold within about 45 days from the sail date) have their prices locked.
 What you pay is what you get.
 If the price drops after you book, then it can be more difficult to get the difference in cruise fare refunded.

 There are rules and stipulations for each cruise line as to whether your fare is eligible to get refunded should the price goes down.
 You’ll want to make sure you read all the fine print of your fare before you buy.
 For instance, you can learn more about Carnival’s different fares here.